ido50/morgan/README.md

   a directory tree, so this tree needs to be accessible to your servers.
 It also favors CLI commands over a configuration file (e.g. an `add` command is used to mirror a dependency).
 I'm not sure how it resolves dependencies, if at all.

+## Troubleshooting

+- **pip fails installing a package file that exists.**

+  If `pip` fails with a message similar to "ERROR: Could not find a version that satisfies the requirement FastAPI (from versions: 0.88.0)", despite package files existing with the correct version and platform, it may be that you're providing `pip` with a non-normalized name.
+You can either use the normalized name when installing (lowercase the package name and replace underscores with dashes, e.g. `pip install fastapi` instead of `pip install FastAPI`), or start the server with the `--no-metadata` flag, which will disable serving metadata files and workaround the issue.
+This seems to be a non-standard behavior in `pip`, as it is sending the normalized name to the server, but for some reason expecting to get the non-normalized name back.

 ## License